-The first few weeks of maternity leave were so hectic I completely put work out of my mind (as you should!) but toward the end I started to feel very anxious about returning.
+The first few weeks of maternity leave were so hectic I completely put work out of my mind (as you should!).
+I was so busy trying to get her sleeping schedule sorted and was so pre-occupied looking up things like the Amazonas Koala Baby Hammock & Stand, everything else totally slipped my mind.
+But toward the end I started to feel very anxious about returning.
 How could I leave her all day?
 What If I missed a big milestone?
 Will she forget me?
 How will I manage my time?

 So many questions, so many tears.